-Every individual is different in response to essential oils.
+Every person responds to essential oils in different ways.
 As a result, essential oils should be used carefully and with appropriate guidance.
-Importantly, they should always be diluted in a carrier oil or water for use, and not applied directly to the skin.
-Similarly, it is not advised that they are taken orally unless specifically guided by a qualified practitioner.
+Remember that they should always be diluted in a carrier oil or water for use, and not applied directly to the skin.
+Similarly, they should not be taken orally (through the mouth) unless specifically guided by a qualified practitioner.

-Overall, it is best to only buy high-quality, high-grade oils without artificial ingredients from a reputable company.
-Organically sourced essential oils are always preferable.
+Try to only buy high-quality, high-grade oils from a reputable company and make sure they contain no artificial ingredients.
+Organic essential oils are always preferable.

 Create Your Own Essential Oil Yoga Mat Spray